MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 the same partition will be assigned to the same data node in the cluster.

 > [!NOTE]
-> Extent-level operations, such as merging or altering extent tags, do not modify existing extents.
+> Extent-level operations, such as merging or altering extent tags, don't modify existing extents.
 > Instead, new extents are created in these operations, based on existing source extents.
 The new extents replace their forefathers in a single transaction.

 The common extent lifecycle is: